Topoi with enough points: Recovering completeness results

 \begin{para}[Returning to induction] A stronger hypothesis on the category $\Ccal$ (independent of the choice of Grothendieck topology $J$) that allows us to recover the inductive construction is to ask that the canonical map

-is injective for all $C$ and cochains indexed by $\lambda<\kappa$.
-The present example does not satisfy that hypothesis; we leave an elaboration of the proof of the corresponding weaker result to the very dedicated reader.
+is injective for all $C$ and cochains indexed by $\lambda<\kappa$. \Cref{exa:binaryfan} does not satisfy that hypothesis; we leave an elaboration of the proof of the corresponding weaker result to the dedicated reader.
 However, there is a further convenient consequence of imposing this property. \end{para}

 \begin{cor}[Presheaf collapse] In the assumptions of Theorem \ref{thm:superespindola}, if $\Ccal$ has limits of chains of length \textit{equal} to $\kappa$ satisfying \eqref{eq:cosmall} then $\Sh(\Ccal,J)$ is equivalent to a presheaf topos. \end{cor} \begin{proof} Under these stronger hypotheses, the point constructed in the proof of Theorem \ref{thm:superespindola} embeds into the representable point obtained by instead taking the limit in $\Ccal$, so we have a representable point which restricts to $\Sh(\Ccal,J)$.
 This amounts to saying that the corresponding representable presheaves are $J$-sheaves, and hence tiny objects in $\Sh(\Ccal,J)$.
 That there are \textit{enough} points of this form precisely means that these tiny objects form a generating family for $\Sh(\Ccal,J)$, and thus the topos is of presheaf type.
 In fact, we can deduce that $\Sh(\Ccal,J) \simeq \PSh(\Ccal')$, where $\Ccal'$ is the full subcategory of $\Ccal$ on objects $C$ such that $\yo(C)$ is a $J$-sheaf. \end{proof}